-- You can board flights over five hours, up to the end of the 35th week
+- You can board flights over four hours, up to the end of the 36th week

-- You can board flights under five hours, up to the end of the 37th week
+- You can board flights under four hours, up to the end of the 40th week

 If you want to travel for medical treatment, you can apply for clearance.
 See conditions requiring medical clearance.